scenarioo/demo-my-tiny-todo/README.md

-# demo-my-tiny-todo

-Application under test for the [scenarioo-selenium-demo](https://github.com/scenarioo/scenarioo-selenium-demo).
+# myTinyTodo Application for Demo

+We have a nice example of Selenium tests that use Scenarioo under [scenarioo-selenium-demo](https://github.com/scenarioo/scenarioo-selenium-demo).
+There we use the myTinyTodo application as the subject of our web tests.

+This is just a copy of version 1.4.3 of [myTinyTodo](http://www.mytinytodo.net)